pja35/SXP/docs/wiki/AsokanSchunter.md

 Wouldn't it solve the problem if Alice was able to give Bob something
 which:

--   Is contract signed by her, but protected under PubKT;
+-   Is the contract signed by her, but protected under PubKT;
 -   A proof that this is indeed what she is giving to him.

 Let us call this magic thing VE\_A.

+The protocol would then run as follows:

 That way, Bob could then send Alice the contract signed by him.
 If she disappears, he can go to the TTP with the contract signed by him, and